 Skip to content

 The Snapshot Audit checks the live website first.
 The Health Check adds business context a scanner cannot know.
-The Rebuild vs. Fix-Up Quiz helps decide the size of the project.
-The dashboard demo shows how the site can become easier to manage after launch across a custom CMS, WordPress, Joomla, Shopify, Squarespace, Wix, Webflow, or an existing system.
+The Rebuild vs. Fix-Up Quiz helps decide whether the site needs cleanup, a partial rebuild, or a deeper reset.

 01